 DW's half-hour radio show and podcast Living Planet makes the environment matter to you.

-Join us as we take a look through the lens at some environmental events from around the world over the past week, including rights for two Indian rivers, a fish out of water and the crippling effects of drought.
+Incredible wildlife photos, next-gen cars, rhinos and frosted plants.
+Join us as we take a look through the lens at some green events from around the world over the past week.

 © 2017 Deutsche Welle |